ibm-cloud-docs/assistant/deploy-web-chat.md

     If you don't extend the session timeout setting for the assistant, the dialog flow for the current session is restarted after 60 minutes of inactivity.
 This means that if a user stops interacting with the assistant, after 60 minutes, any context variable values that were set during the previous conversation are set to null or back to their initial values.

-1. Click **Save changes** to save the Web Chat name and any customization information that you added and close the integration page.
+1. Click **Save changes** to save the web chat name and any customization information that you added and close the integration page.
 Alternatively, you can click the **X** to close the page.

-    The Web Chat instance is created as soon as you click the *Create* button, and does not need to be saved.
+    The web chat instance is created as soon as you click the *Create* button, and does not need to be saved.

-You can apply more advanced customizations to the style of the Web Chat by using the {{site.data.keyword.conversationshort}} Web Chat toolkit on [GitHub](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-configuration){: external}.
+You can apply more advanced customizations to the style of the web chat by using the {{site.data.keyword.conversationshort}} web chat toolkit on [GitHub](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-configuration){: external}.
 For example, the text that is displayed in the chat window uses the fonts: `IBMPlexSans, Arial, Helvetica, sans-serif`.
 If you want to use a different font, you can specify it by using the `instance.updateCSSVariables()` method.

 ## Dialog considerations
 {: #deploy-web-chat-dialog}

-The rich responses that you add to a dialog are displayed in the Web Chat as expected, with the following exceptions:
+The rich responses that you add to a dialog are displayed in the web chat as expected, with the following exceptions:

 - **Connect to human agent**: This response type is ignored.
 - **Option**: If your option list contains up to four choices, they are displayed as buttons.
 If your list contains five or more options, then they are displayed in a drop-down list.